279 Total complaints

 1 Fire reports

-Quick answer: The 2026 Tesla Model Y has 246 consumer-submitted complaints in our database.
-The most common complaint categories are unknown or other, forward collision avoidance, electrical system.
-Enriched records show 44 crash reports, 1 fire report, and 12 injury reports.
+Quick answer: The 2026 Tesla Model Y has 279 consumer-submitted complaints in our database.
+The most common complaint categories are unknown or other, electrical system, forward collision avoidance.
+Enriched records show 53 crash reports, 1 fire report, and 13 injury reports.

 Complaint data reflects consumer-submitted reports.
 A complaint is not proof of a defect, recall, or manufacturer fault.
 Enriched severity fields come from official bulk records when the complaint can be matched by ODI number.